rhinoed/CIT93-Fall23-pub/w8/README.md

     })
 }
 ```
-#### Claring TBL Header
+#### Clearing TBL Header
 This how I cleared the table header.
 ```javascript
  cfpData.length !== 0 ? renderTable() : TBL.replaceChildren("");
 ```
 #### Conclusion
 JavaScripts implementations of asyc funtions is very different from what I'm use to in Swift.
-So it was a challenge, but it should help me when we cover it in this class.
+So it was a challenge, but starting to use it here should help me when we cover it.